 The sites are located in one of Dublin’s most historic areas.
 The neighbourhood is of considerable architectural, archaeological, historical, industrial and cultural significance.
 As new life is breathed into the site, it is necessary to repurpose and adapt historical buildings to the needs of the new community.

 In seeking to conserve the historic environment, a set of principles are to be used throughout the entire process of managing change.
 These principles will align with the Thomas Street Architectural Conservation Area.

 These high-level principles will be developed over the course of the development, becoming more site and structure specific, and will ultimately inform a set of ‘conservation policies’ that will be identified and adopted.

-The draft masterplan proposes a north-south route through the site supporting that shown in the draft Dublin City Council Development Plan 2022 - 2028, Strategic Develeopment and Regeneration Area (SDRA) 15.
+The Masterplan proposes a north-south route through the site supporting that shown in the Dublin City Council Development Plan 2022 - 2028, Strategic Development and Regeneration Area (SDRA) 15.
 This route builds on an existing north-south route via Roe Lane to Crane Street., via the realignment of the crossing on Thomas Street. and strengthens it through a unified use of the hierarchy of routes throughout the masterplan area.

 As new links are created allowing quicker and car-free routes for pedestrians and cyclists to navigate through the site and the city, walking becomes a more attractive option for travelling around the city.

 Bicycle storage will be provided at easily accessible areas within each of the plots with limited car parking proposed at the Watling Warehouse Plot.